Jarred-Caris/Week_one_homework/README.md

 # Week_one_homework
-Week one home work project
+Week one home work project- refractoring code and accessibility